Allergy and Alternative Medicine

 This treatment is still popular in the UK.
 It involves mixing the alleged allergen with beta-glucuronidase (a common enzyme in the body) and applying it to the skin in very low doses.
 It has been used to treat hayfever and alleged food allergies.
 Double blind studies have failed to show any significant benefit with Enzyme Potentiated Desesnitization or EPD (9).

 Ionizing machines emit negative electric charges into the air, and this supposedly causes airborne allergens to cluster and fall to the ground.
 These machines have been claimed to help hayfever and asthma sufferers by decreasing the allergen load on the nasal mucosa and lungs.
 There are no studies available to substantiate this claim.

-or underground climatotherapy is an alternative treatment for asthma used in Eastern Europe (10).
+Speleotherapy or underground climatotherapy is an alternative treatment for asthma used in Eastern Europe (10) and some are available in the UK.
 It involves spending 2-3 hours a day underground in subterranean caves or salt mines over a 2-3 month period.
 This rather old therapeutic modality without a scientific explanation seems to give some benefit to patients with COPD and asthma (10).

 in treating allergy is a new addition to complementary medical treatment.
 At a seminar (11), it was advocated by proponents of this therapy that the allergic patient’s blood be exposed to ozone gas and then re-injected or ozone is directly insufflated rectally or vaginally.
 This practice could have serious adverse results, as ozone is a very well documented trigger for allergy and asthma.